JonoSax/3DHistologicalReconstruction/README.md

 * matched: shows the corresponding features found between the reference and target images

+* segSections: after the whole specimen alignment, high resolutions samples from within the entire specimen can be extracted.
+The above directory organisation is repeated for each of the samples selected

 * tifFiles: high resolution images extracted from the ndpi files